Category Definition · Architectural Trajectory

 Level 5 — Full Governance OS

 Enterprise-wide governance enforcement with intelligence monitoring across all domains.
-The Governance Intelligence Layer provides predictive drift detection, proactive remediation signals, and institutional memory leverage.
-Human authority is preserved for all decisions.
+The Governance Intelligence Layer provides forward-looking drift detection, proactive remediation recommendations, and institutional memory leverage.
+Human authority is preserved for all decisions — AI may analyse, suggest, and draft; AI may not approve, sign, publish, or mutate governance state.
 Governance is a continuous, verifiable, structural property of the organization.

 What a Governance OS Is Not